 The deck's built-in Wi-Fi module doesn't let us down; it is fast and essential for this machine's real skill: online content.
 Internet@TV is stuffed with apps for Facebook, Twitter and YouTube, though LoveFilm isn't enabled yet and there's no sign of BBC iPlayer despite promises from Samsung.

 Elsewhere, that Wi-Fi module streams media of almost any file type from a networked Mac or PC, a USB stick, blank discs and, better still, files can be copied to and from between devices and the HDD, with the exception being that files cannot be copied to a disc or a PC/Mac from another source.

 On the rather smart interface files are listed with moving thumbnails, much like recordings from Freeview, but they only kick-in after you've viewed the file, which doesn't make much sense.

 Meanwhile the treatment of a CD is superb.
 While any DVD player can play music from a CD, this Samsung consults an online database as soon as a disc is inserted and displays a playback screen with all song titles listed.

-Limited Freeview HD recording options take the gloss off this otherwise exemplary combi, but if you're after a Blu-ray player, multi-skilled media hub, simple Freeview HD tuner and, crucially, like the prospect of access to LoveFilm and the BBC iPlayer, the BD-C8500M could drive your home ents for years to come.
+Limited Freeview HD recording options take the gloss of this otherwise exemplary combi, but if you're after a Blu-ray player, multi-skilled media hub, simple Freeview HD tuner and, crucially, like the prospect of access to Lovefilm and the BBC iPlayer, the BD-C8500M could drive your home ents for years to come